Solving optimization problems with local light shift encoding on Rydberg quantum annealers: Simulated Annealing

 In this section, details of simulated annealing (SA) are discussed, which is used for benchmarking the quantum control method used in this work for the specific graphs.
 All the simulations for this method are performed by using an optimized SA from the SciPy library \cite{virtanen2020scipy}.

 \textbf{Method}: Simulated annealing \cite{bertsimas1993simulated} is an algorithm used to solve optimization problems through a global search approach.
 It works by simulating the process of heating and cooling a material to reduce defects and minimize energy.
 With each function call, the algorithm searches for a new solution point in the search space.
-If it's better than the previous point, it's accepted as the new optimal value with a probability of 1.
+If the new point has lower energy than the previous point, it's accepted as the new optimal value with a probability of 1.
 If not, the probability of acceptance depends on the temperature.
 As the temperature decreases, the algorithm becomes more selective and only accepts better solutions.
 The algorithm consists of multiple cycles, each defined by a one-time cooling process to lower the temperature from an initial to a final value.
 While the algorithm is stochastic, it can be optimized through a local search approach to reduce the search space and find an optimal solution.
-Time for the procedure can further be optimized by including the annealing schedule from Fast Simulated Annealing (FSA) \cite{szu1987fast}.
+Time for the procedure can further be optimized by including the annealing schedule from Fast Simulated Annealing (FSA) \cite{szu1987fast}, which consists of semi-local searches with occasional long jumps. \\

 \textbf{Setting up of the numerics for SA}: For both MIS and Max-Cut problems, the cost function was defined to provide the optimum solution at the function's minima.
 In this work for SA, the temperature is lowered from $0.4$ to $0.01$ under a distorted Cauchy-Lorentz distribution schedule(FSA) \cite{szu1987fast,xiang1997generalized}.
 During the simulations, a limit of $2000$ function calls per iteration and $50$ cycles was fixed.
 However, the maximum number of function calls was never reached and all cycles were completed.
 Each full run consists of multiple iterations, an optimum is reached at the end of each full run, and $50$ such full runs were performed for statistics.
 The probability of success $P_{success}$ and run-time $t_{run}$ to reach the optimum is measured as a function of the number of iterations for a weighted problem graph to find an optimum number of iterations for a single run as shown in Fig \ref{SA} (a and b). $5000$ iterations were chosen for subsequent simulations, as it is enough to decrease the error in the statistics of $P_{success}$ and have a \textit{reasonable} $t_{run}$.
 After fixing the number of iterations, $15$ unweighted graphs were chosen of a varying number of vertices from $2$ to $16$, to study the effect of system size in finding the optimum and scaling of run-time.
 As shown in Fig \ref{SA} (c and d), a general trend of increase in run-time and a decrease in the probability of success is observed for both problems.
 An oscillatory behavior in the probability of success is also observed with varying system sizes for even and odd numbers of vertices in the graph.
 This behavior is attributed to the degeneracy of the solution space.
 If the optimum is highly degenerate, there is an increase in the probability of reaching the optimum stochastically as the solution space is larger.